ahmad-sa3d/saad-fractal/README.md

 ### Laravel Version
 this package is compatible with laravel versions `>= 5.5`

+### Changelog
+> __V 1.2.0__
+1. Add Strict Mode, so for null resources instead of returning empty array it will return null, By Default strict mode is Enabled

 ## use

 Exactly as spatie except that this package is automatically parse includes or excludes from parameters first if defined, otherwise it will look for query string includes and excludes